 Needing more physical adult contact.
 Some children seem to need a lot of “cuddle” time to help their bodies to calm.
 Sitting and reading interesting books, playing games (while sitting in an adult’s lap) or being carried or held can be helpful.

 Needing more physical activity.
 Some children need to move A LOT!
 In fact, moving can help them focus and integrate what they are learning.
 Being forced to sit still and pay attention for long periods of time can be extremely stressful for them.

 Needing more space.
 Some children get overwhelmed when they get crowded by others.
 This is why so many difficulties at school happen in transitions — in line going to lunch, circle time, etc. Children often seem to bunch themselves together as they get more agitated, rather than giving themselves more space.

 Over-stimulation.
-Less is usually more in preventing meltdowns.
+‘Less’ is usually ‘more’ in preventing meltdowns.
 Try changing your schedule and structuring your day and space so that children are doing less, having fewer toys or games out at the same time, and slowing down.
-Reduce or eliminate access to television or other technology so kids use their time doing imaginary play and being creative.
+Reduce or eliminate access to screens and other technology so kids use their time doing imaginary play and being creative.
 If a child complains about being bored, don’t rush to fix it.
 Encourage the child to figure out interesting things to do on her or his own for a while and then make a plan to have your undivided attention at a time that works well for both of you.

 Hunger.
 Not having enough healthy food to eat can also lead to a child being more likely to get triggered.
 Children get so busy, they can forget to eat, and then don’t realize how hungry they are.
 Or they fill up on junk food that doesn’t really nourish their bodies.
 Making a plan to make sure kids eat healthy food right before school, at recess, at lunch, and right after school can help.